 Trekking in Kazbegi

 We absolutely loved trekking in the Kazbegi region.
-It's the area located close to the Russian border with stunning mountainous scenery.
-The region is famous for its view from Tsminda Sameba Church (also known as the Gergeti Trinity Church) which you can trek up to at 2,200 metres high.
+It's an area located close to the Russian border with stunning mountainous scenery.
+The region is famous for its view from Tsminda Sameba Church (also known as the Gergeti Trinity Church) which you can trek up to 7,218ft (2,200m).
 The church itself is gorgeous, but the stunning views of Mount Kazbek in the background really add to the beauty, especially in winter surrounded by snow.
 You can join a tour to Kazbegi from Tbilisi to see this church as well as the UNESCO World Heritage fortress complex of Ananuri on your way there.

 Visiting a winery in the Kakheti region

 While Georgia's northern region is perfect for hiking, the eastern part of the country is the main wine-producing area and the ideal location for a boozy day out visiting local wineries!
 The Kakheti province of Georgia has been producing wine for several thousand years, so this is a lovely spot to discover as part of a unique wine tasting tour.
 Georgian wine has a different taste and aroma compared to European wine, but we really enjoyed it.
 This area is also home to some adorable and romantic villages, like Sighnaghi which is nicknamed ‘the city of love' due to all the weddings it hosts.

 David Gareja Monastery complex